SammyKrosoft/How-To-Clear-ImmutableID-AzureAD-User/README.md

 - the user object will have a new ImmutableID value based on its ObjectGUID, here's a quick summ-up how it works out:

-  - the user object in OnPRem AD is soft-matched with the object in Azure AD (soft-march = UPN Onprem matches UPN on Azure AD, if not, e-mail address onprem marches e-mail address on Azure AD).
+  - the user object in OnPRem AD is soft-matched with the object in Azure AD.

+**NOTE:**
+Soft match is the process used to link an object being synced from on-premises for the first time with one that already exists in the cloud (Azure AD).
+Soft match will first be attempted using the standard logic, based on the primary SMTP address.
+If a match isn't found based on primary SMTP, then a match will be attempted based on UserPrincipalName (UPN).
+UPN soft-match is not enabled by default, only SMTP soft-match happens.
+To enable UPN soft match, see [this article](https://learn.microsoft.com/en-us/powershell/module/msonline/set-msoldirsyncfeature?view=azureadps-1.0) to enable it - also note that once enabled it cannot be disabled.

   - When there is a match between OnPrem AD user and AAD user, the OnPrem user's ObjectGUID is converted to a base64 value and stamped into the mS-DS-ConsistencyGuid attribute
   - That ms-DS-ConsistencyGuid value is copied on the "ImmutableID" attribute of the user on Azure AD.
   - Then on subsequent synchros, ImmutableID will match with the ms-DS-ConsistencyGuid, this time it is called a "Hard match" (as opposed to Soft-match above)